fymao1205/proj_TwoPhaseCure/README.md

 ## sim_script.R

-This is a running script for an example simulation study.
-A for-loop is used for repeated simulations.
-In each simulation run, 3 steps are included: 1) data generation; 2) two-phase design implementation; and 3) estimation and inference.
+This script is designed to execute an example simulation study.
+By modifying the data configurations, it can replicate all the simulation results outlined in the manuscript.
+The script employs a for-loop to conduct repeated simulations.
+Within each simulation iteration, three key steps are executed: 1) data generation; 2) implementation of the two-phase design; and 3) estimation and inference.

 ## sample_dt.phII.csv